Rho (they/them) is a writer, director, and academic with a focus on Shakespeare and queer theatre.

 She has appeared on the BBC, ITV, Channel 4 and Sky News.

-The Evening Standard named her one of the '22 Young Women Changing The World' in 2022 and she was featured in Voxburner's 'Young People Changing The World' Series.
+The Evening Standard named her one of the '22 Young Women Changing The World' in 2022, The Big Issue named her one of their Changemakers of 2022 and she was featured in Voxburner's 'Young People Changing The World' Series.

 In her spare time, she enjoys a good graveyard/cemetery, especially those neatly labelled with persons of interest.